aabir121/sql_data_generator/README.md

 - Re-enables foreign key constraints after successful data insertion.

 ## Limitations
-- Only works with SQL Server for now
+- Only works with SQL Server and PostgreSql for now
 - Assumes that there is only one primary column per table
 - Assumes the primary column is of type Integer.